-I want to take a moment here to thank my fellow Trustees for all their support and challenge over the past twelve months, especially as we returned to meetings in person.
-This in itself has proved so beneficial.
-During the year we said goodbye to Dr Gail Allsopp and Matt Rooney as they stood down as Trustees and I would like to convey my thanks for all their hard work and commitment.
-We also appointed new Trustees throughout the year.
-Pete Barry, Alison Neate, Lotte Rietveld, Sean O'Shea and Andrew Matthews are welcomed to the board and each will bring a different perspective and level of expertise that can only enhance and strengthen us as a collective.
+I want to take a moment here to thank my fellow Trustees for all their support, encouragement and challenge over the past twelve months.
+During the year we said goodbye to Christine Brooks as she retired as a Trustee, and I would like to convey my thanks for all her hard work and commitment.
+We have appointed Dr Ruchira Bhalla as her replacement and also appointed Dan Walsh, They have been welcomed to the board and will bring different perspectives and a level of expertise that can only enhance and strengthen us as a collective.